SHIVOGOJOHN/Capture-Network-Packets--Save-To-a-MySQL-Database--Detect-Anomalies/README.md

 ## 💡 Overview
--In this project we use the **scapy** python library to capture network packets and analyze them at different layers(*Ethernet*, *IP*, *TCP* and *UDP*).
+- In this project we use the **scapy** python library to capture network packets and analyze them at different layers(*Ethernet*, *IP*, *TCP* and *UDP*).

--This project aims to create a system that captures network packets, logs relevant information, save the information to a MySQL database and calculates important network metrics such as throughput, latency, protocol usage and also tracks unique IP addresses and MAC addresses, and visualizes this data in graphs to aid in the analysis.
+- This project aims to create a system that captures network packets, logs relevant information, save the information to a MySQL database and calculates important network metrics such as throughput, latency, protocol usage and also tracks unique IP addresses and MAC addresses, and visualizes this data in graphs to aid in the analysis.

 - The network information saved to the database shall be used to detect anomalies in the network using the **Isolation Forest** algorithm.